jduquevan/advantage-alignment/README.md

 # Advantage Alignment

-Code for the fastest known algorithm for scalable opponent shaping: https://arxiv.org/abs/2406.14662
+Code for the fastest existing algorithm for scalable opponent shaping: https://arxiv.org/abs/2406.14662

 ## Update log: 04/20/2024 by Tianyu